"Stay or Go" Counseling in Seattle, WA

 - To divorce or break up

 - To give the relationship one last major effort with a course of relationship therapy

-I recognize that these questions can be difficult and not every relationship can be saved.
-But I have the skill and experience to help you work through the challenging questions and determine whether the problems you are facing can be resolved.
+We recognize that these questions can be difficult and not every relationship can be saved.
+But we have the skill and experience to help you work through the challenging questions and determine whether the problems you are facing can be resolved.

-I make every effort to provide you with the calm environment you need to feel relaxed and safe, to be present, and to make real decisions about your relationship.
-I invite you to call my Seattle counseling practice, located on Westlake Avenue North in the Queen Anne/South Lake Union area, to request an appointment.
+We make every effort to provide you with the calm environment you need to feel relaxed and safe, to be present, and to make real decisions about your relationship.
+We invite you to call our Seattle counseling practice, located on Westlake Avenue North in the Queen Anne/South Lake Union area, to request an appointment.